 Here's a few of our environment and preservation grant listings that we're sure would make Mother Earth proud.

-Grants averaging $10,000 to USA nonprofit organizations to promote environmental sustainability through the advancement of organic agriculture.
+Grants averaging $10,000 to USA nonprofit organizations working to enhance agriculture production, with an emphasis on organic farming.

 How will you pay it forward for the planet this Earth Day?